Exotically fragrant, supremely sippable, low-sugar Masala Chai Tea Latte soothes a winter chill, cools the summer heat, and is easy to make at home.

 2. Sprinkle with Everything Seasoning.

 3. Mix chopped eggs with small spoonful of mayonnaise and another of plain yogurt.
 Add a handful of chopped celery.
 Sprinkle in salt and pepper and you have egg salad.
 Want more flavor?
 Add a pinch of curry powder to make curry egg salad.

 Resources to help you be a better cook

 Budding cooks may want to go beyond water.

 Of course, boiling water isn’t limited to eggs.
-Add some milk and spices and you have Masala Chai.
+Add milk, spices and tea and you have homemade Masala Chai.

-Try these spices in Chai Walnuts, an easy recipe you can nibble on or sprinkle over yogurt or cottage cheese.
+- Try the spices in Chai Walnuts, an easy recipe you can nibble on or sprinkle over yogurt or cottage cheese.

 P.S.
 Hungry for more healthy tips and recipes?
 Sign up for my newsletter right here.

 This post contains affiliate links.
 That means if you click on a link and make a purchase, I may make a small commission.
 This does not affect the price you pay but helps fund the website.Print